Importing a Type Library as an Assembly

 After you locate the type library that contains the implementation of your target COM type, you have the following options for generating an interop assembly containing type metadata:

 Visual Studio automatically converts COM types in a type library to metadata in an assembly.
-For instructions, see How to: Add References to Type Libraries.
+For instructions, see How to: Add References to Type Libraries and Walkthrough: Embedding Type Information from Microsoft Office Assemblies (C# and Visual Basic).

 The Type Library Importer provides command-line options to adjust metadata in the resulting interop file, imports types from an existing type library, and generates an interop assembly and a namespace.
 For instructions, see How to: Generate Interop Assemblies from Type Libraries.